 Ralph Fiennes is an obvious choice to play the dour workaholic actor-manager Henry Irving, whom he inhabits with a hawkish restlessness; so consumed by his duties at the Lyceum Theatre that he seems to have forgotten how to exist in the world outside.
 Miranda Raison’s Ellen Terry is not majestic, yet captures the elusive, girlish vitality that made Terry the highest-paid actress in England — a success juxtaposed with the irremediable toll her work took on her personal life, one that surpassed even her most complex Shakespearean roles.

-From two scandalous and doomed relationships with men considerably older than herself — her failed marriage aged 17 to the painter George Frederick Watts, who was 30 years her senior, and then to the eccentric architect Edward Godwin, with whom she had two illegitimate children — it is easy to see how Terry’s years at the Lyceum led to the neglect of her daughter Edith (Ruby Ashbourne Serkis) and son Edward Gordon Craig (Jordan Metcalfe).
-Nor is it surprising that the resentment both harboured led to a rebellion against their mother’s world.
+From two scandalous and doomed relationships with men considerably older than herself — a failed marriage (when she was aged just 17) to the painter George Frederick Watts, who was 30 years her senior, was followed by six or seven years ‘living in sin’ in the countryside with the eccentric architect Edward William Godwin, with whom she had two illegitimate children — it’s easy to see how Terry’s industrious years at the Lyceum led to her daughter Edith (Ruby Ashbourne Serkis) and son Edward Gordon Craig (Jordan Metcalfe) feeling neglected.
+Nor is it surprising that the resentment which both children harboured led to a rebellion against their mother’s world.

 Edward Gordon Craig’s own career as a set designer challenged the opulence of Irving’s productions in favour of a pared-back aesthetic focussing on light and shadow.
 Prone to over-intellectualising to the point of tedium, Hare shows that whilst Irving and Terry built the modern profession, they also inadvertently birthed the very forces that would eventually render their style obsolete.

-Bob Crowley’s design, which leans heavily on stage furniture, an animated tableau for a backdrop and oft-changing costumes — not least the famous green dress worn by Terry as Lady Macbeth and captured in a portrait by John Singer Sargent — adds colour when needed, with director Jeremy Herrin maintaining the pace as best he can given Hare’s didactic speeches.
+Bob Crowley’s design, which leans heavily on stage furniture and oft-changing costumes — not least the famous green dress worn by Terry as Lady Macbeth and captured in a portrait by John Singer Sargent — adds colour and interest when needed, with director Jeremy Herrin maintaining the pace as best he can given Hare’s didactic speeches.
 Examining the purpose of theatre, one of the most transient art forms, he reminds us that creators are left with nothing but the experience and the memory.

-Grace Pervades at Theatre Royal Haymarket until 11th July 2026.
+Grace Pervades at Theatre Royal Haymarket, London, SW1Y 4HT, until 11th July 2026.
+Running time 2 hours 30 minutes including an interval.
 For more information and tickets, please visit www.trh.co.uk.

 Photos by Mark Brenner